Adewale1010/alx-higher_level_programming/0x03-python-data_structures/README.md

-6-print_matrix_integer.py: Python function that prints a matrix of integers 7-add_tuple.py: Python function that adds 2 tuples 8-multiple_returns.py: Python function that returns a tuple with the length of a string and its first character
+6-print_matrix_integer.py: Python function that prints a matrix of integers 7-add_tuple.py: Python function that adds 2 tuples 8-multiple_returns.py: Python function that returns a tuple with the length of a string and its first character 9-max_integer.py: Python function that finds the biggest integer of a list